 4. Consider a more economical ring

-Even if you must buy a less expensive ring for now and upgrade later when you’re more financially stable, that’s ok.
+If you need to buy a less expensive ring now, remember that you can always upgrade later when you’re more financially stable.

 If you don’t want to finance a ring at all, your other option is to simply set aside enough savings to cover the cost.
 This may take more time, but it prevents you from having to go into debt to buy the ring.